cdktf/cdktf-provider-snowflake/docs/provider.python.md

 Setup and generation of the token is left to other tools.
 Should be used in conjunction with `oauth_client_id`, `oauth_client_secret`, `oauth_endpoint`, `oauth_redirect_url`.
 Cannot be used with `browser_auth`, `private_key_path`, `oauth_access_token` or `password`.
 Can also be sourced from `SNOWFLAKE_OAUTH_REFRESH_TOKEN` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#oauth_refresh_token SnowflakeProvider#oauth_refresh_token}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#oauth_refresh_token SnowflakeProvider#oauth_refresh_token}

 ---

 ##### `ocsp_fail_open`<sup>Optional</sup> <a name="ocsp_fail_open" id="@cdktf/provider-snowflake.provider.SnowflakeProvider.Initializer.parameter.ocspFailOpen"></a>

-- *Type:* typing.Union[bool, cdktf.IResolvable]
+- *Type:* str

 True represents OCSP fail open mode.

 False represents OCSP fail closed mode.
 Fail open true by default.
 Can also be sourced from the `SNOWFLAKE_OCSP_FAIL_OPEN` environment variable.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.97.0/docs#ocsp_fail_open SnowflakeProvider#ocsp_fail_open}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.98.0/docs#ocsp_fail_open SnowflakeProvider#ocsp_fail_open}

 ---